Oak vs Walnut: Style, Strength, and Price Compared

 Walnut’s grain is smoother and more refined.
 It can be straight, curly, or gently wavy.
 The texture feels softer and less busy than oak, which makes walnut a better fit for sleek or high-end designs.

 Oak looks classic and strong, while walnut feels rich and modern.
-Each one gives a different look, depending on the room and lighting.
+Each one gives a different look, depending on the room and lighting, especially when considering mixing wood tones in a room.

 Oak vs. Walnut: Durability and Strength